Year-Round IPM Program Pages

 - Continue checking pheromone traps.

-- Treat if needed according to Prune Pest Management Guideline.
+- Treat if needed according to the prune Pest Management Guidelines.

 Monitor obliquebanded leafroller: